The quokka also referred to as the short-tailed scrub wallaby, is a small macropod around the size of a domestic cat.

 The quokka is a tiny marsupial native to the southwest parts of Australia and just two islands off the southwest coast.

-The quokka is one of three of the (50) known kangaroo and Wallaby (and other marsupials) species on the continent, whose origin is still relatively hazy today.
+The quokka is one of three (50) known kangaroo and Wallaby (and other marsupials) species on the continent, whose origin is still relatively hazy today.

-The fact that the quokka hunts for food rather than just grazing makes it very distinct from other animals.
-Nonetheless, many believe that they are most closely linked to the Rock Wallaby.
+The fact that the quokka hunts for food rather than just grazing makes it distinct from other animals.
+Nonetheless, many believe they are most closely linked to the Rock Wallaby.

 Appearance

-The quokka is a tiny Wallaby species that has a round and portable body.
+The quokka is a tiny Wallaby species with a round, portable body.
 In contrast to other Wallaby species, the quokka’s hind legs and tail are much smaller.

-However, this enables them to jump at incredible speed through the dense vegetation and high grasses.
+However, this enables them to jump incredibly through the dense vegetation and high grasses.

 Quokka’s thick fur is relatively coarse, generally brown or grey, with reddish undertones around the face and neck, and is usually lighter on the lower part.

-The quokka also has tiny, round ears together with its round body, and a broad snout that is tipped with a black nose.
-Unlike other Wallaby animals, the tail of the Quokkahas almost no fur and they also do not need it to balance as they hop around.
+The quokka also has tiny, round ears with a round body and a broad snout tipped with a black nose.
+Unlike other Wallaby animals, the tail of the Quokkahas has almost no fur, and they also do not need it to balance as they hop around.

 Distribution and Habitat

-The most widespread populations of quokka are located on Rottnest Island and the neighbouring Bald Island.
+The most widespread quokka populations are on Rottnest Island and the neighboring Bald Island.
 Also, a few scattered groups still occupy the bushland surrounding the city of Perth on the mainland.

-Quokka is most typically found in dense forests, open woodlands and scrub areas that are near to fresh water in these island habitats.
-Their favourite habitats are often near water, and the quokka can also be found along the edges of swamps.
+In these island habitats, Quokka is typically found in dense forests, open woodlands, and scrub areas near fresh water.
+Their favorite habitats are often near water, and the quokka can also be found along the edges of swamps.

-The quokka is a rather pleasant and friendly animal that in small family groups dominated by males, occupies south-western Australia.
+The quokka is a pleasant and friendly animal occupying southwestern Australia and is part of small family groups dominated by males.

 Although these habitats are known to be peacefully shared most of the time, fights between males are not unusual, especially on a hot day when they battle for the most sheltered places.

-The quokka is a night animal that spends most of the hot day sleeping in the shade of the trees, frequently returning every day to the same location.
+The quokka is a night animal that spends most of the hot day sleeping in the shade of the trees, frequently returning to the same location every day.
 The quokka then starts to hunt for food at night, using tunnels through the long, unseen grasses to travel about.

 Reproduction and Life Cycles